stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

   ```
  This simply copies the entire assets folder.
 If you're concerned about disk memory, you can omit the subfolders `inline-locale-files` and `additional-locale`.
 If you need only one language, you can reduce the list to `locale.properties` and your language folder.

- If you want to use the developer preview of pdf.js 2.5, add a second import like this:
+ If you want to use the developer preview of pdf.js 2.7, import the "bleeding edge" files instead:

   ```json
   "assets": [